zulip/zulip/docs/testing.rst

   collect a series of steps (each being a ``casper.then`` or ``casper.wait...`` call).
 Then, usually at the end of the test file, you'll have a ``casper.run`` call which actually runs that series of steps.
-This means that if you If you write code in your test file outside a ``casper.then`` or ``casper.wait...`` method, it will actually run before all the Casper test steps that are declared in the file, which can lead to confusing failures where the new code
+This means that if you write code in your test file outside a ``casper.then`` or ``casper.wait...`` method, it will actually run before all the Casper test steps that are declared in the file, which can lead to confusing failures where the new code